MilliPress/MilliCache/README.md

 - ### Clear Cache by Post IDs

-  To clear the cache of specific posts, pages or CPTs.
+  To clear the cache of specific posts, pages, or CPTs.

   ```php
   /*